zweily/copilot-api/README.md

 Copilot API now uses a subcommand structure with two main commands:

-- `start`: Start the Copilot API server (default command)
+- `start`: Start the Copilot API server (default command).
+This command will also handle authentication if needed.
-- `auth`: Run GitHub authentication flow without starting the server
+- `auth`: Run GitHub authentication flow without starting the server.
+This is typically used if you need to generate a token for use with the `--github-token` option, especially in non-interactive environments.

 ## Command Line Options